Optimality and Approximate Optimality of Source-Channel Separation in Networks: Approximate Optimality of Separation for Joint Source-Channel Multiple Multicast with Distortions

 We have $\vec{D}\in \mathcal{D}^{**}_{mul}(\vec{O},\vec{R}^*)$ under the mean squared error distortion measure. \end{theorem}

-In the simplest case where a single node broadcasts a Gaussian source to a set of receivers, this result essentially reduces to Corollary 1 given in \cite{TianDiggaviShamai:09} for the Gaussian source.
+In the simplest case where a single node broadcasts a Gaussian source to a set of receivers, this result essentially reduces to Corollary 1 given in \cite{TianDiggaviShamai:09}.
 The intuitive translation of the above result is that when a genie helps the separation-based scheme by providing half a bit information for each receiver, and at the same time, all the receivers with better quality reconstructions receive this information for free, then the genie-aided separation-based scheme is as good as the optimal ones.
+For any fixed network, the approximation in Theorem \ref{corollary:Gaussian} holds regardless of the quality of the channel.
+As such, this result is more useful in the high resolution regime for large networks, when the genie-provided links become negligible compared to the original communication network.